wp-plugins/wp-fb-autoconnect/readme.txt

 * Add a Facebook button to the comment form, login form, registration form, and WPMU signup form
 * Customize the redirect URL for first-time visitors, returning visitors, and logged-out visitors
 * Restrict autoregistration to Facebook friends, Facebook fans, Facebook group members, explicitly invited users, everyone, or no one
-* Send a customizable welcome mail to autoregistered users (with their generated login and password)
+* Send a customizable welcome mail to autoregistered users
 * Customize the role assigned to autoregistered users
 * Show/Hide/Customize the Widget's links, checkboxes, and textfields.
 Show the logged-in user's avatar in the Widget.
+* Priority support
 * ...And more

 == Installation ==